New Jersey-Header-BLACK

 LEARN ABOUT NEW YORK STATE's $4.2 BILLION FUND

 In 2019, Rebuild by Design worked with a coalition of leaders representing various interests to alert New York State of the growing need to confront the reality of climate change.
-In response to the coalition’s work, a $4.2 billion Environmental Bond Act was approved by New York voters in November, 2022.

-▪ $1.1 billion for Restoration and Flood Risk Reduction
+▪ $1.1 Billion for Restoration and Flood Risk Reduction

-▪ $650 million for Water Quality Improvement and Resilient Infrastructure
+▪ $650 Million for Water Quality Improvement and Resilient Infrastructure

-▪ $1.5 billion for Climate Change Mitigation, including
+▪ $1.5 Billion for Climate Change Mitigation

-▪ $300 million for other projects
+▪ $300 Million for other projects

-EXPLORE REBUILD BY DESIGN's work in new jersey
+REBUILD BY DESIGN in new jersey

 Event: Learn about Hoboken’s innovative approach and comprehensive strategy to tackling the challenges of heavy rainfall, with Caleb Stratton, Assistant Business Administrator & Chief Resilience Officer for the City of Hoboken.
 Watch the event here >>